-Potential Project Impact Mitigation Measure Resulting Level of Significance Impact 4.4 4: Passenger vehicles and delivery trucks associated with redevelopment would emit NOx, ROG, CO, and PM in excess of 15 tons per year or 80 pounds per day.
+Potential Proj ject Impact Mitigation 1 Measure Resulting Level of Significance Impact 4.4-4: Passenger vehicles and delivery trucks associated with redevelopment would emit NOx, ROG, CO, and PM in excess of 15 tons per year or 80 pounds per day.
 MM 4.4-5: Major developers shall fund on a fair share basis BAAQMD-recommended feasible Transportation Control Measures (TCMs) for reducing vehicle emissions from commercial, institutional, and industrial operations, as well as all CAP TCMs the BAAQMD has identified as appropriate for local implementation.
-Significant and Unavoidable This impact an d MM have been analyzed in this Draft SEIR and are inco orporated by im pacts Air-1 and Air-2 and MM Air-1, summarized in Table 1-1.
+Significant and Unavoidable This impact an d MM have been analyzed in this Draft SEIR and are inco orporated by in npacts Air-1 and Air-2 and MM Air-1, summarized in Table 1-1.
 Impact 4.4-5: Space and water heating as well as routine maintenance of office buildings, warehouses, retail stores, and livework space, could emit NOx, ROG, CO and PM10 in quantities that could exceed thresholds.
 MM 4.4-6: Title 24 of the Uniform Building Code (UBC) requires that new construction include energy-conserving fixtures and designs.
 Additionally, the City and Port shall implement sustainable development policies and strategies related to new development design and construction.
-Less than Significant BIOLOGICA L RESOURCES Impact 4.12-9 Loss of up to approximately 0.5 acre of isolated, urban wetlands.
-MM 4.12-13: Contractors and developers shall comply with all conditions imposed by the RWQCB for fill of wetlands.
-Less than Significant Impact 5.12-2 : Loss of protected wetlands and waters of the U.S. This has been a accomplished and is no longer applicable to the project.
-S see the Initial St tudy, pp.38 and 39 (included in Appendix B).
-CULTURAL RESOURCES Impact 4.6-1: Redevelopment has the potential to encounter previously unknown subsurface cultural resources during ground-disturbing activities.
+Less than Significant L RESOURCES : Loss of up to approximately 0.5 acre of isolated, urban MM 4 12-13 : Contractors and developers shall comply with all conditions imposed by Less than Impact 1.12 > wetlands.
+11111 1.12 13 the RWQCB for fill of wetlands.
+Significant Impact 5.12-2 : Loss of protected wetlands and waters of the U.S. accomplished and is no longer applicable to the project.
+S RESOURCES see the Initial S tudy, pp.38 and 39 (included in Appendix B).
+Impact 4.6-1: Redevelopment has the potential to encounter previously unknown subsurface cultural resources during ground-disturbing activities.
 MM 4.6-1: Should previously unidentified cultural resources be encountered during redevelopment, work in that vicinity shall stop immediately, until an assessment of the finds can be made by an archaeologist.
 If the resource is found to be significant under CEQA, an appropriate mitigation plan must be developed.
 Less than Significant